markbrown4/yellowshoe/source/cv.md

 </table>

 ## Personal Skills

 Working as a tutor in web development subjects at Swinburne University has developed my listening and teaching skills.
 I'm creative, a good problem solver and a life long learner.

 ## Interests and hobbies

-Guitar, singing, cooking, vector graphics, handstands and bike riding.
+Guitar, singing, cooking, yoga, vector graphics, handstands and bike riding.